Text Size

 Gospel Clarity

 Genesis 5 shows the long shadow of Adam’s sin over the human race.
-Again and again the refrain comes, 'and He died,' making plain that death now reigns in history.
+Again and again the refrain comes, 'and he died,' making plain that death now reigns in history.
 Yet even here the chapter does not leave the reader without hope.
 God preserves the line of promise, grants fellowship to Enoch, and directs expectation toward Noah.
 In the fullness of Scripture, this prepares us to see why Christ is necessary.

 The human race under Adam cannot escape death by its own strength, but Jesus Christ, the promised seed, enters the human line, bears sin’s curse, and overcomes death through His resurrection.
 Genesis 5 therefore deepens the need for the gospel by showing the universality of death and the necessity of divine redemption.